soumyasj/Prompt2LVideos/README.md

 ## Introduction

 Understanding lengthy videos, especially in educational and news contexts, is critical due to their societal influence.
 Traditional video-text fusion methods face challenges with long-form videos, which can span from minutes to hours, necessitating more annotators with subject expertise.
-This project explores the use of OCR and ASR to automatically generate textual content from videos, combined with LLMs like ChatGPT and Bard to derive insightful prompts.
+This project explores the use of OCR and ASR to automatically generate textual content from videos, combined with LLMs like ChatGPT to derive insightful prompts.
 This approach aims to facilitate comprehensive video comprehension and retrieval.

 ### Key Features